 Another Greek philosopher, Aristotle, believed that a male bee led a swarm of bees.
 He reasoned that the male be was more suited to command as in any creature including humans.
 Aristotle said that a husband is to his wife as a soul is to the body.
 The soul controls the actions of the arms and legs with intelligence and wisdom.
-The wife is therefore nothing without the husband.
+The wife is, therefore, nothing without the husband.

-Demonthenes, who was born a year before Aristotle, was regarded as the great Greek orator.
+Demosthenes, who was born a year before Aristotle, was regarded as the great Greek orator.
 He analyzed the roles of women in Athens as follows.

 - Courtesans (basically a prostitute for the upper class and wealthy)—for men’s pleasures